 Wealth should also be perceived in the same way – as a “sack of skin” – because there must be a reason for its gain or loss.
 Just like a professional mountaineer makes their way to the top of a snowy mountain, they understand that stamina is very precious.
 To avoid any possible waste, every step they take must be carefully considered.
 Even the weight they carry needs to be accurately calculated – not too much, not too little.
 At the same, they are fully aware that before nightfall or in the face of an incoming snowstorm, they will have to make their way to a safe campsite.

+At this moment, if they see the rest of the group taking the wrong route – some enjoying the scenery, others chasing after antelopes – they will urge them not to waste any more energy and instead embark on the correct route.
+After all, the antelopes will not be able to save their lives should a snowstorm hit!
+This underlines the significance of being able to see through the nature of things.
+To have this ability, one must have wisdom, which needs to be cultivated through moral discipline and concentration.
 The second tool to prevent karmic obstacles from forming is to possess gratitude.
-Gratitude here does not simply refer to a state of mind but also a tool, a Buddhist practice.
+In this context, gratitude does not simply refer to a state of mind, but to its nature as a tool – a Buddhist practice.
 With humanity’s throng of desires (“seven emotions and six sensory pleasures”), every passion and desire forms karmic obstacles which can only be prevented through gratitude.
-Gratitude is the only emotional response that is able to prevent the formation of karmic obstacles; it is an effective weapon against greed, hatred and ignorance.
+Gratitude is the only emotional response that is able to prevent the formation of karmic obstacles.
+It is therefore an effective weapon against greed, hatred and ignorance.
 As you gradually adopt gratitude in dealing with the people and matter around you, your karmic obstacles will be reduced.